Chasing the Vermilion Torii

 With one prior trip behind us—to Mt.
-Fuji, the tallest peak on these mountainous islands—we represent the worst type of uninformed American newcomer in Japan, at least in a region receiving very few Western visitors.
+Fuji, the tallest peak on these mountainous islands—we represent the worst type of uninformed American newcomer in Japan, at least in a region of Japan receiving very few Western visitors.
 We enter the Kii Peninsula on a mission, but arrive embarrassingly naked—socially, culturally and linguistically speaking.
 We also totally misestimate the amount of time we need to spend here.

 On that first trip—to Fuji-san—we roam a bit west of Tokyo, staying within 100 kilometers of the largest city on earth.
 Many signs in the Tokyo sphere of influence read in Japanese plus English.
 Mass transit announces stops in both languages.
 A year later we discover the limited reach of such accommodations.